colindean/talks/document_workflow/document_workflow.md

 could be easily read when printed but also take advantage of the aspects of the hypermedia used to distribute it digitally.
-We'd most likely deliver a PDF but a long web page wasn't off the table.
+We'd most likely deliver a PDF but a long web page <!--wasn't off the table. --> was possibile, too.

 We knew we needed to provide good content but it needed to be well-summarized and be navigable.